open-compensation-token-license/license-token-website/wikisrc/open-source-funding-for-research.md

 ## The Rise of Open Source in Research

 Open source, a model which thrives on the openness of collaboration and information sharing, has its roots firmly planted in the software industry.
 Its principles have since permeated various fields, extending their influence to the research community.
 The open-source model encourages transparency, collaboration, and community involvement, which are increasingly valued in the scientific community.
 Researchers benefit from shared resources and intellectual capital, making it less about siloed work and more about collective advancement.
+For more insights into the sustainability of open-source projects, you can explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ## Why Open Source Funding is Essential

 The allure of open source in research is tied to its democratizing potential.
 Open source encourages more stakeholders to be involved, including those outside traditional scientific platforms.
 However, for these open projects to sustain themselves, effective funding is crucial.
 Open-source funding for research democratizes access not just for users but for contributors worldwide, cutting across geographical and institutional barriers.

 Funding in this domain allows scientists to explore unconventional ideas, which might not fit the stringent criteria of traditional grant proposals.
 It opens up avenues for under-funded sectors or projects that require interdisciplinary collaboration which might otherwise be sidelined.
 Moreover, open-source funding ensures that research outputs remain accessible to all, preventing the locking of knowledge behind journals' paywalls.
+For a deeper understanding of the financial challenges faced by open-source projects, refer to [open-source financial challenges](https://www.license-token.com/wiki/open-source-financial-challenges).

 ## Models of Open Source Funding